Section I - Membership

-By accepting membership in the MASC, each member school agrees to participate in all league matches, as scheduled and certified by the Commissioner.
+By accepting membership in the MASC, each member school agrees to participate in all league matches, as scheduled and certified by the Commissioner’s office.
 Changes to the MASC schedule may be made, with the consent of all affected schools, and the conference Commissioner.
 Failure to satisfy league game commitments may result in the levying of fines and suspension of membership for the team at fault.
-Each MASC member will play a eight (8) game schedule against common opponents in each division.
+Each MASC member will play a ten (10) game schedule against common opponents in each division.
 All MASC league games will be posted on the IM-leagues website.

-All league games need to be scheduled and played by 6:00PM Eastern Time on October 17th, 2021.
-For the 2021 season, the week of October 18th is reserved for games that have to be rescheduled (i.e. inclement weather, field conflicts).
+All league games need to be scheduled and played from September 2nd, 2022 through October 16th, 2022.
+For the 2022 season, the week of October 17th is reserved for games that have to be rescheduled (i.e. inclement weather, field conflicts).
 Universities on a Quarter schedule will have flexibility with this policy.
-The MASC Regular Season will conclude on October 24th, 2021 at 6:00PM Eastern Time.
-MASC members will play 8 league games.
-All 8 games will count towards the Division Standings and Power Ranking Points.
-In the event that additional teams join the Conference, clubs will maintain playing a 8 game regular season.
-The MASC office will determine club schedules for each respective team based on a random selection.
+The MASC Regular Season will conclude on October 23rd, 2022 at 6:00PM Eastern Time.
+MASC members will play 10 league games.
+All 10 games will count towards the Division Standings and Power Ranking Points.
+In the event that additional teams join the Conference, clubs will maintain playing a 10 game regular season.
+The MASC office will determine club schedules for each respective team based on previous years final divisional standings.
 In the event divisional clubs want to add extra games, only games scheduled by the league office will count towards schedules and Power Rankings.
 In the event that a MASC club voluntarily leaves the conference, the organization cannot be reinstated for two years for a primary university club and four years for an alternate university club.

 Annual Presidents Meeting